 The proposed method is based on approximating combined BRDF, atmospheric and sensor effects as a spatially varying linear relationship between surface reflectance and sensor measurement.
 Similar local linear relationships are used by Chandelier and Martinoty (2009), Collings et al. (2011) and Gehrke and Beshah (2016) for the radiometric correction of aerial image mosaics.
 In this section, we show that a spatially varying linear model is supported by radiative transfer theory.

-Following the notation of López et al. (2011), the measurement of a linear radiance response aerial sensor for each band can be expressed as:
+Following the notation of López et al. (2011), the digital number (DN) measurement of an -aerial sensor for each band can be expressed as: